Welcome to the Eastern Alamance Band!!!

 Mr. Ben Crotts is a 2009 graduate of The University of North Carolina at Greensboro, where he graduated Magna Cum Laude and earned the Bachelor of Music Degree in K-12 Music Education.
 While at UNC-Greensboro Mr. Crotts studied trumpet with Dr. Edward Bach, and both orchestral and wind band conducting techniques with Mr. Robert Gutter.

-Mr. Crotts is beginning his fourth year as Director of Bands at Eastern Alamance High School and tenth year as a high school band director.
+Mr. Crotts is beginning his fifth year as Director of Bands at Eastern Alamance High School, and eleventh year as a high school band director.
 Mr. Crotts directs the Eastern Alamance High School Marching Eagles, Concert Band, Symphonic Band, Jazz Ensemble, and Percussion Ensemble.
-The Marching Eagles have seen great success in competitions around the Triad area, placing first in Class 4A overall at the McMichael Phoenix Festival of Bands and Top Three Overall Placements, and an overall rating of Superior at every competition attended.
-The Marching Eagles have amassed over 50 awards over the last three years.
-The Concert Band received a rating of Excellent in Grade IV at the 2016 NC Bandmasters Central District MPA, and the Symphonic Band has received two consecutive Superior Ratings at MPA in Grade IV/V music.
+The Marching Eagles have seen great success in competitions around the Triad area, placing winning first place in Class 3A and 4A competition the past three years, as well as over 50 awards in areas of Visual and Musical Performance, including Superior Ratings in 8 of their last 9 competitions.
+The Concert Band received a rating of Superior at the 2019 NC Bandmasters Central District MPA, and the Symphonic Band has received three consecutive Superior Ratings at MPA in Grade IV, V, and VI music.
 10 students were selected to perform in the inaugural Western Carolina University Honor Band in December 2016.
-Over 100 students have been accepted to All-County Band the past three years, and the band has been represented in the NC Bandmasters Central District Symphonic Band, 9/10 Wind Ensemble, and 11/12 Wind Ensemble over the past two years.
+Over 125 students have been accepted to All-County Band the past four years.
+11 students have earned placement in the NC Bandmasters Central District Symphonic Band, 9/10 Wind Ensemble, and 11/12 Wind Ensemble over the past three years.
 In May 2016 the Pit Orchestra for Eastern's spring production “The Wizard of Oz” was named a semi-finalist for DPAC’s “Best Ensemble” Award and placed in their Top Ten Best Ensembles

-Students of Mr. Crotts have continued to pursue their own music degrees and performance opportunities at UNC-Greensboro, Greensboro College, Western Carolina, UNC-Charlotte, UNC-Pembroke, NC A&T University, Methodist University, Mars Hill University, Lee University, and Clemson University.
+Students of Mr. Crotts have continued to pursue their own music degrees and performance opportunities at UNC-Greensboro, Greensboro College, Western Carolina, UNC-Charlotte, UNC-Pembroke, NC A&T University, NC State University, Elon University, Methodist University, Mars Hill University, Lee University, and Clemson University.